STILL MAKING HISTORY

 “Business and industry — the Post and Courier, the TV stations, the big companies — would select a different woman to be honored each year,” she remembers.
 “There would be a table of her coworkers sitting there, cheering her on," she says.
 "This was the best program the YWCA did that showcased women.”

 Founded in 1972, today our annual 10-day MLK Celebration is South Carolina’s largest commemorative MLK tribute, attracting more than 30,000 celebrants from every walk of life — each one focused on eliminating racism across our city, state, and nation.
 Our annual MLK Business & Professional Breakfast, the capstone of this annual event, sells out each year, a heartening sign of South Carolina’s support for Dr. King’s legacy.

 Each year, our longstanding annual Stand Against Racism — a signature campaign of YWCA USA designed to spotlight the negative impacts of institutional and structural racism — also builds more awareness of racism in the Charleston region.

-In 2017, we instituted a free career workshop series for women.
-Our Career Success Series teaches women skills highly sought after by employers — and which can lead to success in entrepreneurship as well.
+In 2017, we instituted a free Career Success Series for women.
 Our interactive Own the Room weekend public speaking workshops are part of this series.

 In 2018, we brought a new annual event for professional women to the Charleston area.
-At our inaugural #WhatWomenBring power lunch, held on May 9 at the Charleston Area Convention Center, we celebrated women who are breaking barriers in 10 different industries... and then things got real as they formed a panel to answer the audience’s questions, no holds barred.
-What did it take to get to your position?
-Have you faced bias or hit the glass ceiling?
-Have you overcome self-doubt?
-How can other women do what you did?
-This powerful panel discussion — a candid conversation among women — was emceed by Emmy award-winning news anchor Octavia Mitchell of NBC WCBD News 2 TV anchor Octavia Mitchell.
-(In 2019, this event also sold out, and we are looking forward to 2020!)
+At our inaugural #WhatWomenBring power lunch, held in May at the Charleston Area Convention Center, we celebrated women breaking barriers in 10 different industries... and then things got real as they formed a panel to answer the audience’s questions, no holds barred.
+This powerful panel discussion — a candid conversation among women — was emceed by Emmy award-winning news anchor Octavia Mitchell of NBC WCBD News 2.
+Octavia was later joined by award-winning news anchor Ann McGill of CBS Live 5 News.